 Please note: Isle of Man Certificates are valid for 12 months from the date of giving notice.
 Certificates for Marriage must still be valid for the date of your ceremony.

-If either of you have previously been married and the marriage has ended either in the death of your former spouse or civil partner or in the dissolution of the marriage or civil partnership, documentary evidence of the freedom to marry (e.g. certified copy of a death certificate with marriage/civl partnership certificate or a certified copy of a Decree Absolute/Dissolution Order) must be produced.
+If either of you have previously been married and the marriage has ended either in the death of your former spouse or civil partner or in the dissolution of the marriage or civil partnership, documentary evidence of the freedom to marry (e.g. certified copy of a death certificate with marriage certificate/civl partnership schedule or a certified copy of a Decree Absolute/Dissolution Order) must be produced.

 Please note: There are some prohibited degrees of relationships that are not allowed to marry on the Isle of Man.

-The ceremony room at Douglas Civil Registry was planned by Government architects to make the most of the light and modern look of the building.
-A CD of Celtic music will be played whilst your guests enter the room and during the signing of the register.
+The ceremony room at the Civil Registry was planned by Government architects to make the most of the light and modern look of the building.
+A CD of Celtic music can be played as your guests enter the room and during the signing of the register.
 The room opens out onto the courtyard frontage of the Courts of Justice.
 The ceremony room is on the ground floor with a ramp leading out onto the courtyard.
 There is seating for 50 guests.
 The room is accessible for wheelchairs and there are toilet and baby changing facilities available.
-There is no reserved parking available but the nearest pay and display car parks are at Chester Street or Shaws Brow.
-Confetti is a traditional part of any wedding but we would request that guests throw biodegradable confetti only outside.
+There is no reserved parking available but the nearest pay and display car parks are at Chester Street or Drumgold Street.
+Confetti is a traditional part of any wedding but we would request that guests throw biodegradable confetti only outside of the building.

-The registry office is situated at Ramsey Town Hall in Parliament Square.
+The registration office is located in Ramsey Town Hall, Parliament Square.
 An impressive ceremony room with large windows looking up to Snaefell.
-The ceremony room is on the 1st floor with lift access.
-There is seating for 40 guests.
+The ceremony room is on the 1st floor with lift access and seating for 40 guests.
 The nearest public parking is in Parliament Street.
 Contact the staff at Ramsey Town Commissioners for further details.

-The registry office is in Peel Town Hall, Derby Road.
-The ceremony takes place in the boardroom of the Commissioners, which boasts an impressive stained glass window.
-The room is on the 1st floor.
-There is a stairlift and the room is accessible for wheelchairs.
-There is seating for 30 guests.
+The registration office is located in Peel Town Hall, Derby Road.
+The ceremony takes place in the 1st floor boardroom of the Commissioners, which boasts an impressive stained glass window.
+There is a stairlift and the room is accessible for wheelchairs with seating for 30 guests.
 The nearest public parking is at the rear of Peel Police Station.